 Factual error: When McClane is trapped in the cockpit of Esperanza's plane, and the terrorists throw grenades in, it sure takes them a long time to explode.
 At least a good 20 seconds passes before he ejects from the plane and the grenades go off.
 Normal grenades would have gone off long before 20 seconds.poehitman

 Factual error: Near the beginning of the film when John McClane goes to the pay phone and calls his wife Holly on the airplane, that was impossible at the time.
 Those phones you see on the seats on the plane can only be used from the air to the ground not the other way around.
 Holly does answer on the plane phone and not on any cell phone she had in her purse.
+Not to mention even if it was possible to call the planes from the ground, they could do that to warn them of what's going on below and prevent more crashes.
 (00:04:20)

 Factual error: When McClane (Bruce Willis) is brought into Capt.
 Lorenzo's (Dennis Franz) office at Dulles Airport for the first time, Lorenzo mentions that McClane was in violation of several District of Columbia laws.
 Dulles Airport is in Virginia, not DC, therefore any DC laws would not apply to Dulles.
 (Although VA may very well have similar laws about airport misconduct.)
 (00:19:55)